 Trump taps Cuban American Marco Rubio to lead the US State Department

-Trump picked his hawkish former rival to be the next US Secretary of State.
+Trump picked his hawkish former rival to be secretary of state, and Tulsi Gabbard as director of national intelligence.

-Putting an end to days of speculation, United States President-elect Donald Trump nominated Florida Senator Marco Rubio to lead the State Department under the incoming administration.
+Putting an end to days of speculation, United States President-elect Donald Trump has nominated Florida Senator Marco Rubio to lead the State Department under the incoming administration.

 The choice of his former political rival had been rumoured for days and signals the new administration’s commitment to a hawkish foreign policy.